-In April 2017 after decades of debate among home inspectors and our scattered professional associations, the Ontario government passed The Home Inspection Act to establish minimum standards for inspection, as well as qualifications for inspectors.
+After decades of debate among home inspectors and our scattered professional associations, in April 2017 the Ontario government passed The Home Inspection Act to establish minimum standards for inspection, as well as qualifications for inspectors.

 It should now be a legal requirement that home inspectors be qualified and insured in order to obtain a license, and that no one should practice the business of home inspections without a proper license.
 No more casual inspections.
 No more inspections without service agreements in place, and a really, for real report written and delivered to clients after every inspection.